norton120/pirate_baby/content/posts/replatforming.md

 We often use motors to represent our "workhorse" business applications because that mirrors an industrial model we can understand.
 And yes, our applications do _run_ on physical hardware - servers and disk drives and devices - that wear out over time.
 But it is a false analog to imply that the _software_ has worn out - that simply is not how software works.
 Shakespere's _Romeo and Juliet_ has been read likely billions of times by billions of people over the last 400 years, and yet the prose is as impactful as the day it was written.
 Many printed copies of the text may have worn to dust, but that has no impact on the play itself so long as it continues to be replicated.
 You application software is not something that wears down with use, and it does not need to be replaced like a hot water heater with a finite shelf life.

 #### You Can't Get There From Here
 All programming languages eventually compile down to the same instructions, just like all human languages eventually compile down to the same understanding of the world.
-The argument that you can only accomplish a certain task in a certain programming language is false, and the extrapolation of that - i.e. "we need to change to
+The argument that you can only accomplish a certain task in a certain programming language is false, and the extrapolation of that argument - i.e. "we need to change languages/frameworks before we can implement that feature" is by extension false.
+This is not to say that one language cannot be remarkably more suited for a challenge than another; it is

 #### Old is Inferior, New Superior

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjg5OTYzNjAsLTM3MDc4MDEwNywtMT
+eyJoaXN0b3J5IjpbLTE5MjI1MDA3MzMsLTM3MDc4MDEwNywtMT
 YwNDEzMDA5Nyw3MDg5NDE5NDhdfQ==
 -->